Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-With each subtraction the first number is what each per dimension is.
+With each subtraction the first number is what each per value is that produced the set.
 We also loose one number each time.
 You can change each per amount to what ever you like.
 Or you can do the math your self.

 <br /><br />

-<h1>Faster way of subtracting.</h1>
+<h1>Faster way of subtracting</h1>

 <br />